 How is property categorized as either separate or community in a Texas divorce?

 In Texas, the presumption for all types of property is that if it exists at the time of your divorce, it is presumed to be community property.
 If an asset doesn’t fit the definition of community or separate property, it is thought to be community property.
 The inception of title rule states that the facts that exist when the property was acquired will determine whether or not the property is community or separate.

-Suppose that you and your spouse acquired an asset for a single payment that can be traced to both your community estate and the separate estates of both you and your spouse during your marriage.
+Suppose you and your spouse acquired an asset for a single payment that can be traced to both your community estate and the separate estates of your spouse during your marriage.
 Thus, your community estate and your respective estates would all effectively own the property in sort of a co-ownership situation.
 How can you determine what percentage of the property is owned by what estate?

 The key to doing this analysis is to prove the source of the money used to purchase the property.
 Banking and investment accounts are commingled often because community and separate property funds are used to invest.
 Suppose your individual property was utilized to acquire an asset or to invest in a community property account.
 In that case, you may be reimbursed in the divorce for any separate funds that went towards purchasing the asset or the investment.

 How is life insurance treated in a Texas divorce?

 When we are first starting in the world, many of us purchase life insurance policies to protect our families who rely upon our income for the necessities of life.
 Sometimes these can be significant assets that can greatly impact a divorce case.
 We will discuss tomorrow how these policies are handled in a Texas divorce.